The internment of the Nomads, a French story (1940-1946)

 Deportations to Germany from France

-During the war, the Nazi policy towards the Zigeuners becomes radicalized and leads to mass deportation and murder, especially in the Reich, Eastern Europe and the Balkans.
-The number of victims of the Roma and Sinti genocide in Europe is estimated at over 200,000.
-During the Occupation in France, these persecutions are not applied in the occupied zone where the German authorities delegate to the French the implementation of internment.
-However, some nomads know the deportation from the camp of Poitiers (Vienna) as part of a repression operation.
+During the war, the Nazi policy towards the Zigeuner radicalizes and leads to deportation and mass murder, particularly in the Reich, in Eastern Europe and in the Balkans.
+The number of victims of the Roma and Sinti genocide in Europe is estimated at more than 200,000 people.
+During the Occupation in France, these persecutions were not applied in the occupied area where the German authorities delegated to the French the implementation of internment.
+However, some nomads are experiencing deportation from the camp in Poitiers (Vienna) as part of a repression operation.

-The north and the Pas-de-Calais, which are attached to the German military high command in Brussels, have a different situation from the rest of France.
-The so-called «gypsy» families are neither under house arrest nor interned.
-But the decree of Auschwitz of 16 December 1942, which signals the mass deportation of all Zigeuners present in the Reich, is extended on 29 March 1943 to the Gypsies of northern France, Belgium and the Netherlands.
-On 15 January 1944, the Z convoy left Mechelen for Auschwitz-Birkenau.
-There are 351 people identified as Zigeuner, of which more than 75% are women and children under 15.
+North and Pas-de-Calais, attached to the German military High Command in Brussels, have a different situation from the rest of France.
+The so-called 'gypsy' families are neither under house arrest nor interned.
+But the Auschwitz decree of 16 December 1942, which gave the signal for the mass deportation of all the Zigeuners present in the Reich, was extended on 29 March 1943 to the Gypsies of northern France, Belgium and the Netherlands.
+On 15 January 1944, convoy Z leaves from Mechelen for Auschwitz-Birkenau.
+It has 351 people identified as Zigeuner, of whom more than 75% are women and children under 15 years old.
 Among them, 145 French, 109 Belgians, 20 Norwegians and 18 Dutch.
-It is the only collective deportation convoy of this type to Auschwitz-Birkenau from the occupied countries of Western Europe with that from Westerbork (Netherlands) which left on 19 May 1944.
-The deportees of convoy Z are interned in Birkenau, in the only section of the camp intended for families, the Zigeunerlager, which turns into a real moroir.
+It is the only collective deportation convoy of this type bound for Auschwitz-Birkenau from the occupied countries of Western Europe, together with that of Westerbork (Netherlands) which left on 19 May 1944.
+The deportees of convoy Z are interned in Birkenau, in the only section of the camp intended for families, the Zigeunerlager, which turns into a real dying place.

-The end of the occupation regime and the liberation do not mean the end of internment for the nomads.
+The end of the Occupation regime and Liberation do not entail the end of internment for the Nomads.

 In August 1944, the provisional government of the French Republic ordered the release of all prisoners, without distinction, detained by German decision.
-But in November, the Minister of the Interior, Adrien Tixier, brings some nuances by sending a circular to the regional commissioners of the Republic, where he specifies that the nomads will not be released until each case is studied individually.
+But, in November, the Minister of the Interior, Adrien Tixier, brings some nuances by sending a circular to the regional commissioners of the Republic, where he specifies that the Nomads will not be released before each case is individually studied.

-The last internees leave the camp of Saint-Maurice-aux-Riches-Hommes (Yonne) on 18 December 1945, from Jargeau (Loiret) on 31 December 1945.
-The retention of the nomads in the camps after the summer of 1944 responds to a double logic explicitly formulated by the provisional government.
-On the one hand, Nomads are always considered as potential inner enemies.
-The same argument that motivated the decision of 6 April 1940 is therefore taken up, thus justifying the prolongation of administrative detention.
-On the other hand, the French authorities consider the internment of Nomads as a first step towards the sedentary nature of families and see an opportunity to put an end to homelessness.
+The last internees leave the camp of Saint-Maurice-aux-Riches-Hommes (Yonne) on December 18, 1945, of Jargeau (Loiret) on December 31, 1945.
+The retention of the Nomads in the camps after the summer of 1944 responds to a dual logic explicitly formulated by the provisional government.
+On the one hand, the Nomads are still considered potential enemies within.
+The same argument that motivated the decision of 6 April 1940 is therefore repeated, thus justifying the extension of administrative detention.
+On the other hand, the French authorities consider the internment of nomads as a first step towards the settlement of families and then see the opportunity to end homelessness.

-When they were released in 1946, the Minister of the Interior informed the prefects that the nomads must always be under house arrest.
-The last internee is released on 1 June 1946 from the Alliers camp, near Angoulême.
-All forms of control associated with the 1912 law and the anthropometric identity book are resumed under successive governments without any modification until 1969.
+Upon their release, in 1946, the Minister of the Interior informed the prefects that the Nomads must always be assigned to residence.
+The last internee was released on 1 June 1946 from the Alliers camp, near Angoulême.
+All forms of control associated with the 1912 law and the anthropometric identity booklet resume under successive governments without any modification until 1969.

 Balance sheet: abandonment, survival, discrimination

 From 1940 to 1946, nearly 6,700 people were interned in France because they were identified as Nomads by the French authorities.
 During the arrests, the Nomads lost everything: horses, trailers, fairground stands and sometimes expensive work tools.
 The money and property will never be returned.
-They have received no compensation for these spoliations and no assistance to get out of the camps.
-Some families are plunged into extreme poverty and again face the hostility of local populations.
+They have not received any compensation for these spoliations and no aid for leaving the camps.
+Some families are plunged into extreme poverty and again encounter the hostility of local populations.

-After the war, a small number of former internees completed the formalities that allowed them to gain the status of “political internee”, the only status that would allow them to have their disability recognized as a result of years of deprivation and thus receive a pension.
-Moreover, if nomads were interned in French camps, it was not because of their political activities but because they belonged, in the eyes of the German authorities, to a group designated according to the principles of racial discrimination.
+After the war, a small number of former internees completed the formalities that allowed them to obtain the status of 'political internee', the only status allowing disability resulting from years of deprivation to be recognized and thus to receive a pension.
+Moreover, if nomads were interned in French camps, it is not because of their political activities but because they belonged, in the eyes of the German authorities, to a group designated according to the principles of racial discrimination.

-The regime of the nomads was replaced on 3 January 1969 by that of the «travellers».
-The anthropometric books give way to circulation books and booklets.
-This new, less restrictive system is equally discriminatory in legal terms.
-The Constitutional Council has also belatedly acknowledged that the book is contrary to the principles of the Constitution.
-Several legal actions led to the removal of the carnet de circulation in 2012.
+The regime of the Nomads is replaced on January 3, 1969 by that of the "Gens du voyage".
+Anthropometric notebooks give way to notebooks and circulation booklets.
+This new system, less restrictive, is just as discriminatory on a legal level.
+The Constitutional Council also belatedly acknowledges that the notebook is contrary to the principles of the Constitution.
+Several legal actions lead to the abolition of the traffic register in 2012.

-On 27 January 2017, the 1969 law was completely repealed and the circulation permits as well as the obligation to have a municipality of affiliation were abolished.
-Travellers are part of the common law, but their way of life is undermined by public policies that respect freedom of movement but restrict parking and do not recognize caravan housing as a dwelling.
-The fate of the nomads during the Second World War did not enter the field of French historiography until the late 1980s.
+On 27 January 2017, the 1969 law is completely repealed and the driving licences as well as the obligation to have a municipality of affiliation are abolished.
+Travelers integrate the common law, but their way of life is undermined by public policies that respect freedom of movement but restrict the possibility of parking and do not recognize caravan housing as housing.
+The fate reserved for the nomads during the Second World War only entered the French historiographic field at the end of the 1980s.

 learn more